 Though these are two very different devices, they work similarly.
 The tube’s anode, cathode and grid are somewhat analogous to the JFET’s source, drain and gate, respectively.
-This is not full true but is a good way to envision how they both serve the same purpose in a tremolo pedal.
+This is not fully true but is a good way to envision how they both serve the same purpose in a tremolo pedal.

 The bias voltage is a DC voltage applied to the grid of a tube in order to set a baseline current through the tube (between the anode and cathode).
 The AC voltage of the input audio signal is then superimposed on the DC bias to control the “output” of the tube (between the anode and cathode).

 By bringing the bias voltage down, we effectively drop the output voltage.
 Bringing the bias voltage back up will bring the output voltage us as well.

 A tube, when heated and by itself, will typically have a fixed bias and a steady output current.
 Applying an [often lower amplitude] AC audio signal at the gate will control this [often higher amplitude] output signal.
 That’s essentially how a tube works as an amplifier.

 However, if we're sending an audio signal to the gate and oscillating the bias voltage, we can “amplify” the audio signal while also producing the tremolo effect.